Control city: Quebec

+New Brunswick

 The New Brunswick Department of Transportation tends to use cities within the province as control cities.
 The Trans-Canada Highway uses Edmundston, Fredericton, Moncton, and Sackville as control cities from north to south.
-Bordering provinces are used sparingly, and only after they are the only remaining destination on the highway.
+Places in bordering provinces are used sparingly, and only after they are the only remaining destination on the highway.
 Route 95, the link between the Trans-Canada Highway and Interstate 95, uses only Houlton, Maine as a control city to the west.

 United States

 The control cities on the Interstate Highway network are selected by the states and contained in the "List of Control Cities for Use in Guide Signs on Interstate Highways," which is published by the American Association of State Highway and Transportation Officials as Part III of the AASHTO Guidelines for Supplemental Guide Signing.
 Control cities on other U.S. roads are often selected on the basis of general principles, as opposed to specific lists of towns.

 U.S. federal lists are in practice not always followed.
 This may be the result of towns having gained importance since the list was last updated or in order to have local (intrastate) interests prevail over towns elsewhere.
 On the other hand, there are also instances where intrastate control cities have been left out so that long-distance focal points could be added.
 There are also instances where the name of another state has prevailed over the official control city, e.g. the signs in Boston heading to the state of Maine ("All Maine Points" appears twice on northbound I-95 just south of Portsmouth, NH.).

 On the U.S. federal list, control cities have often been selected by virtue of being located close to an intersection of two US-interstates.
 This has resulted in a number of very minor localities having control city status.
 Some examples: